Implementation of industrial bioprocesses

 Learning Objectives

-- Describe the role of fermentation, microbial biocatalysis and enzymatic biocatalysis in the context of bioprocesses for production of industrial products (including cells, proteins and chemicals).
+- Describe the role of fermentation, microbial biocatalysis and enzymatic biocatalysis in the context of bioprocesses for production of industrial products (including cells, enzymes, proteins and chemicals).

 - Evaluate productivity requirements of large-scale fermentation and biocatalysis